QuantiModo/QuantiModo-Documentation/_posts/2016-01-06-mood-exhibits-high-negative-correlation-with-inflammatory-pain.md

 ### Study Abstract

 <p class="ng-binding">
   These data suggest with a high degree of confidence (p=0.001) that Overall Mood (Emotions) has a weakly positive predictive relationship (R=-0.343) with Inflammatory Pain (Symptoms).
-The highest quartile of Inflammatory Pain measurements were observed following an average 3.54/5Overall Mood.
-The lowest quartile of Inflammatory Pain measurements were observed following an average 4.14/5Overall Mood.
+The highest quartile of Inflammatory Pain measurements were observed following an average 3.54/5 rating for Overall Mood.
+The lowest quartile of Inflammatory Pain measurements were observed following an average 4.14/5 rating for Overall Mood.
 </p>

 ### Study Background